Upper Carniola: Geographical extension

 To the north, Upper Carniola is delimited by the Austrian state of Carinthia, the historic Lower Styria (Štajerska) region to the east, and the Slovenian Littoral (Primorska) to the west.
-An 1809 atlas shows the border with Lower Carniola to the southeast generally following the line of the Sava, Ljubljanica, Iščica, and Želimeljščica rivers.
-The border with Inner Carniola to the south generally follows the southern edge of the Ljubljana Marsh, and then cuts north (east of Log pri Brezovici and west of Polhov Gradec) to the Gradaščica River, and then turns west through the hills to Spodnja Idrija.
+An 1809 atlas shows the border with Lower Carniola to the southeast generally following the line of the Sava, Ljubljanica, Iščica, and Želimeljščica rivers almost to Zidani Most.
+The border with Inner Carniola to the south generally follows the southern edge of the Ljubljana Marsh, and then cuts north (east of Log pri Brezovici and west of Polhov Gradec) to the Gradaščica River, and then turns west between Soča and Sora river basins through the hills to Spodnja Idrija.
+The border then continues north over Porezen and Blegoš, and then over the Lower Bohinj mountain range and then towards Dolič.
+This is the border between the Upper Carniola and Littoral region.

 The landscape is characterised by the mountains of the Southern Limestone Alps, predominantly by the Julian Alps and the Karawanks range at its northern rim.

 Historically, Ljubljana was part of Upper Carniola.
-However, in the 19th century it started to be considered a separate unit; already by the late 18th century, there are very few reference to the people of Ljubljana as "Upper Carniolans" (Gorenjci, Oberkrainer): it was a general perception that Upper Carniola proper starts only north of Ljubljana.
+However, in the 19th century it started to be considered a separate unit; already by the late 18th century, there are very few reference to the people of Ljubljana as "Upper Carniolans" (Gorenjci, Oberkrainer): it was a general perception that Upper Carniola proper starts only north of Ljubljana, although Šentvid and Črnuče, a suburbs of Ljubljana, is sometimes considered to be a part of the Upper Carniola.
 Since the 19th century, Kranj, not Ljubljana, has been considered the unofficial capital of Upper Carniola.

 The modern notion of Upper Carniola does not fully correspond to the historical borders.
-For example, the Municipality of Jezersko used to be part of the Duchy of Carinthia since the 11th century.
+For example, the Municipality of Jezersko had been part of the Duchy of Carinthia since the 11th century.
 In 1918, it was occupied by Slovene volunteers and annexed to Yugoslavia by the 1919 Treaty of Saint-Germain.
 Now it is today generally considered an integral part of Upper Carniola, rather than Slovenian Carinthia (also because its inhabitants speak the Upper Carniolan dialect).
 The borders of Upper Carniola are only vaguely similar those of Slovenia's Upper Carniola Statistical Region.